Skip to content

 My high-end homelab

-This post contains all information regarding my homelab’s configuration – currently a single RPi 4 running DietPi.
+This post contains all information regarding my homelab’s configuration – currently a single RPi 4 running DietPi, Pi-hole, Unbound, File Browser, Uptime Kuma and Beszel.

 Raspberry Pi setup